Online city walk

 Hugo's Basement (pub)

-Restored medieval cellar from the 14th century with well-preserved floors, vaulted ceilings and monks' stone walls with niches.
-Hugo's is a specialist in beer with more than 200 different beers from all over the world.
-Live music summer and winter
+A restored medieval cellar from the 14th century, featuring well-preserved floors, vaulted ceilings, and monks’ stone walls with niches.
+Hugo’s specializes in beer, offering more than 150 different varieties from around the world.
+Enjoy live music during both summer and winter.

 The longest half-timbered house in town